kevinhwang91/rnvimr/README.md

 # rnvimr

 Rnvimr is a plugin to feel free to use ranger inside neovim by floating window.

 Comparing other plugins about ranger just running ranger as a file picker, this plugin uses hacking tech to do whatever you want to ranger, such as running rpc inside ranger to communicate with neovim.

-**rnvimr require floating window feature, so vim is not supported.**
+**rnvimr require RPC, it's not a good time to support vim now.**

 <p align="center">
   <img width="1080px" src="https://user-images.githubusercontent.com/17562139/74416173-b0aa8600-4e7f-11ea-83b5-31c07c384af1.gif">